influxdata/telegraf/CONTRIBUTING.md

 ### Input Plugin Guidelines

-* A plugin must conform to the `inputs.Input` interface.
+* A plugin must conform to the `telegraf.Input` interface.
 * Input Plugins should call `inputs.Add` in their `init` function to register themselves.
 See below for a quick example.
 * Input Plugins must be added to the